parallel-rust-cpp/shortcut-comparison/docs/intro.md

         _step(&mut r, d, n as usize);
 ```

+### Borrowing references

+[Borrowing](https://doc.rust-lang.org/book/second-edition/ch04-02-references-and-borrowing.html) is a fundamental part of the memory safety system in Rust.
-Note that when we pass `r` into `_step`, we have to explicitly tell compiler that we are about to transfer a mutable reference `r` into the scope of `_step`.
+When we pass `r` into `_step` in the previous code block example, we have to explicitly tell compiler that we are about to transfer a mutable reference `r` into the scope of `_step` from the scope of `step`.
-While this might feel redundant, the semantics of [references](https://doc.rust-lang.org/book/second-edition/ch04-02-references-and-borrowing.html) (especially mutable references) are a fundamental part of the Rust language, allowing the compiler to do static memory safety checking.
+In Rust this is called a mutable borrow.
+Mutable borrows cannot be aliased, which means it is not possible to have more than one mutable reference to `r` within one scope at a time.

+Note also that the parent C++ program, which is calling our `step` function, has [ownership](https://doc.rust-lang.org/book/second-edition/ch04-01-what-is-ownership.html) of the data.
+While the Rust compiler may restrict the amount of concurrent mutable references for `r`, there is (obviously?) no way it can prevent the parent program from mutating the underlying data `r` refers to.
+However, Rust will restrict the amount of *overlapping* subslices we may create from `r`, which will be an important fact to consider when parallelizing our Rust implementation.

 ## Parallel Rust

-One of the most interesting aspects of Rust is its thread safety [guarantees](https://doc.rust-lang.org/book/second-edition/ch16-00-concurrency.html) regarding concurrent execution.
-The Rust approach to safe concurrency is in extensive compile-time ownership analysis, which according to the documentation is supposed to transform runtime concurrency bugs into compile-time errors.
-Given the inherent challenges of writing concurrent programs using imperative languages, the goal of Rust to provide fearless concurrency seems well justified.

 ### OpenMP?

 The [reference solution](http://ppc.cs.aalto.fi/ch2/) implements parallel execution with the [OpenMP](http://ppc.cs.aalto.fi/ch2/openmp/) library.
-OpenMP does not support Rust, so it would be nice if we had a parallelism library, implemented using a similar, work-stealing approach.
+OpenMP does not support Rust, so it would be nice if we had some replacement library that uses a similar, work-stealing approach as OpenMP does.
 Fortunately, [Rayon](https://docs.rs/rayon/1.0.2/rayon/) provides one reasonably stable and easy to use Rust alternative to OpenMP.

 ### Parallelizing the step function

 When parallelizing C++ code with OpenMP, it is the [responsibility](http://ppc.cs.aalto.fi/ch2/openmp/) of the programmer to verify no [race conditions](https://stackoverflow.com/questions/26998183/how-do-i-deal-with-a-data-race-in-openmp) are introduced from the parallelization.
-By contrast, parallelizing Rust code with Rayon parallel iterators, data race freedom will be [guaranteed](http://smallcultfollowing.com/babysteps/blog/2015/12/18/rayon-data-parallelism-in-rust/#data-race-freedom) by the Rayon library.
+By contrast, parallelizing "not-unsafe" Rust code with Rayon parallel iterators, we will have an extra [guarantee](http://smallcultfollowing.com/babysteps/blog/2015/12/18/rayon-data-parallelism-in-rust/#data-race-freedom) that the Rust compiler will generate compile-time errors from our programming mistakes, such as attempting to share a mutable reference with two threads.
-This is possible due to the strong ownership requirements of the Rust static type system, which are enforced by the compiler.
-E.g. concurrent threads are never allowed to share ownership of a mutable reference to a block of memory.
+This is a nice thing to have, since making such mistakes in C++ programs usually creates subtle, hard to find runtime bugs.

 Lets take a look at an example.
 Consider the following closure, which computes the minimums in the Rust implementation of the [v0 step function](/src/rust/v0_baseline/src/lib.rs):